kitegos/ArcMap_PyTools/README.md

 # ArcMap_PyTools
-Some Tools to treat Geo Data
+A Tool Set to treat Data more conveniently.
+The original purpose of this set is to treat MODIS data, mainly focusing on TIF and HDF format.